Skip to content

 Performance Tips

-Creating a kinematic group involves parsing.
-Cache the group object:
+Creating a kinematic group walks the SRDF.
+Cache the group if you're looping over many configurations:

 Python